bookalope/InDesign-CEP/README.md

 ## Requirements

-The extension requires and supports Adobe InDesign versions 11–13.
-However, the extension may run on older versions that provide CEP support, but that hasn’t been tested.
+The extension requires and supports Adobe InDesign versions 11–14.
+However, while the extension may run on older versions that hasn’t been tested in depth.

 ## Coding

-Read a general introduction to writing an Adobe CEP extension [here](http://www.adobe.com/devnet/creativesuite/articles/a-short-guide-to-HTML5-extensions.html).
+Read a general introduction to writing an Adobe CEP extension [here](http://www.adobe.com/devnet/creativesuite/articles/a-short-guide-to-HTML5-extensions.html), and a more in-depth documentation provides the [CEP Extension Cookbook](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_9.x/Documentation/CEP%209.0%20HTML%20Extension%20Cookbook.md).
 For more information on the Bookalope API please refer to its [documentation on Github](https://github.com/jenstroeger/Bookalope).

 InDesign does not load an extension unless the extension has been cryptographically signed.
 Therefore, in order to run the Bookalope extension from source, you need to switch InDesign to _PlayerDebugMode_:

- - On Mac, open the file `~/Library/Preferences/com.adobe.CSXS.8.plist` and add a row with key `PlayerDebugMode` of type String and value `1`.
+ - On Mac, open the file `~/Library/Preferences/com.adobe.CSXS.9.plist` and add a row with key `PlayerDebugMode` of type String and value `1`.
 You can edit `.plist` files using [Xcode](https://developer.apple.com/xcode/), [PList Edit](https://www.fatcatsoftware.com/plisteditpro/) or other applications suited to edit [Property Lists](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/PropertyLists/Introduction/Introduction.html).
- - On Windows, using its [registry editor](https://support.microsoft.com/en-au/help/4027573/windows-open-registry-editor-in-windows-10) open the registry key `HKEY_CURRENT_USER/Software/Adobe/CSXS.8` and add a key named `PlayerDebugMode` of type String and value `1`.
+ - On Windows, using its [registry editor](https://support.microsoft.com/en-au/help/4027573/windows-open-registry-editor-in-windows-10) open the registry key `HKEY_CURRENT_USER/Software/Adobe/CSXS.9` and add a key named `PlayerDebugMode` of type String and value `1`.

 If you have multiple CSXS versions installed, add the `PlayerDebugMode` to all of them.